-Marsden Jazz Festival is one of the longest-running jazz festivals in the UK, and they hosted their twenty-eighth festival in Marsden, Yorkshire on 11th to the 13th October 2019.
+Marsden Jazz Festival is one of the longest-running jazz festivals in the UK.

 Although not in Saddleworth, Marsden is a stone’s throw away over t’hill in proper Yorkshire.
 It’s the next stop on the Greenfield to Huddersfield railway line and about 15 minutes away by car.
 You can even walk there over the Pennines in a couple of hours, it’s a splendid hike.

 The Marsden Jazz Festival is a truly fabulous weekend of music and fun and is a festival that never takes itself too seriously despite having a roll call of some of the best Jazz musicians in the country.
 The line up for 2020 has not yet been announced, but rest assured it will be magnificent (as always!)

 In 2018 over 800 musicians performed over the two days, and 2019 saw as many and then some, performing to a couple of thousand visitors to the beautiful village of Marsden set on the River Colne in West Yorkshire.

 The highlight of the weekend for many is the parade held on the Saturday that sees a plethora of performers parading down Peel street through the centre of the village, and like the children following the pied piper of Hamelin, the crowd goes with the flow.
 This is a very interactive parade, you are not required to stand on ceremony.
 Expect something magical and something unique from the musicians, it’s always a bit wacky, and always a lot of fun.